BJMdotNET/pr1nc3/publications/billboard/billboard-2016.md

 ## August 2016 (1)

  - [**"Prince Turned Down at Least 4 Parody Ideas, But Michael Jackson Was 'Very Supportive' -- "I had this fantasy that he’d come out with a new song, I’d have a great idea, he’d finally say yes and it would erase decades of weirdness between us.
-But that’s obviously not going to be the case.""**](https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson) in [Billboard](https://www.billboard.com/) on 2 August 2016 about "Weird Al" Yankovic, Let’s Go Crazy (song) ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson))
+But that’s obviously not going to be the case.""**](https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson) in [Billboard](https://www.billboard.com/) on 2 August 2016 about "Weird Al" Yankovic, Let’s Go Crazy (song), Michael Jackson ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/7460907/prince-weird-al-yankovic-michael-jackson))

 ----